Table of Contents

 According to the American Diabetes Association, a hypoglycemic reaction refers to a significant drop in blood sugar below the healthy range.
 Hypoglycemia can cause shakiness, nausea, weakness, confusion, and seizures.

 Ketoacidosis is a condition that results from high levels of ketones in the body.
 This can be life-threatening, but early warning signs include difficulty breathing, fatigue, frequent urination, and nausea or vomiting.

-Additionally, veterans receiving this rating may have other complications that the VA wouldn't normally evaluate separately, like hypertension, feet problems related to diabetes, and retinopathy.
+Additionally, veterans receiving this rating may have other complications that the VA wouldn’t normally evaluate separately, like hypertension, foot problems related to diabetes, and retinopathy.

 100% Rating for Diabetes

 A 100% VA diabetes rating is the highest that a veteran can receive for this or any other condition.
 For this rating, diabetes will have had to progress to the point of the veteran experiencing significant weight or strength loss due to diabetes complications.
 Additionally, they must meet the criteria from previous ratings, including a restricted diet, daily insulin injections, and regulated activity.